Do you own a company in the Netherlands? And do you want to amalgamate with another company? You can do this by:

-If you plan to merge with another company, it is recommended to get the advice of an expert.
+If you plan to merge with another company, you may need to get expert advice.
 Important steps to take are:

-- You should prepare a merger proposal.
-This should contain the legal structure, name and location of the parties, and the planned composition of the new management.
+- You should prepare a merger proposal, with information on the legal structure, name and location of the parties, and the planned composition of the new management.

-- You must file the merger proposal in the Commercial Register.
-In some cases, you will also have to file annual accounts and annual reports.
-This depends on your legal structure.
+- You must file the merger proposal in the Business Register.
+Depending on your legal structure, you may also have to file annual accounts and annual reports.

-- The merger proposal must remain public in the Commercial Register for at least 6 months.
+- The merger proposal must remain public in the Business Register for at least 6 months.
 If no objections have been received, then the civil-law notary can declare the merger or company acquisition valid.